Skip to main content

 • Sign in via GitHub with the account configured in KEYCLOAK_GITHUB_ADMIN_USERNAME and confirm it lands in Keycloak with both the admin realm role and the realm-managementrealm-admin client role automatically applied.

-• Trigger a test webhook from GitHub to validate the ingest pipeline.
+• Trigger a test webhook from GitHub or GitLab to validate the ingest pipeline.

 Operational tips